tachella/tachella.github.io/_pages/openings.md

 ### Master Internships

-We have two master open projects at ENS Lyon for Spring 2024 (with possible continuation into a PhD thesis):
+We have a master open projects at ENS Lyon for Spring 2024 (with possible continuation into a PhD thesis):

-- Emulation of subglacial lake/ocean dynamics with machine learning (with [Louis Couston](https://louiscouston.github.io/)).
-See the offer details [here](/assets/pdf/internship-offer-sp2024-AI-for-climate-tachella-couston.pdf).

 - Self-Supervised Learning for Astronomical Imaging (with [Loic Denis](https://perso.univ-st-etienne.fr/deniloic/)).
 See the offer details [here](/assets/pdf/internship-offer-SelfSupLearning-Astro-Tachella-Denis.pdf).